Linda Dorcena Forry: Career

 After graduating from Boston College, Dorcena Forry was a legislative assistant, working for then-State Representative Charlotte Golar Richie (Fifth Suffolk District serving Roxbury and Dorchester).
 When she left the State House in 1999 to work for the executive staff at the City of Boston's Department of Neighborhood Development, she had risen to the position of Acting Chief of Staff.

 From 2005 to 2013, Dorcena Forry represented the Commonwealth's 12th Suffolk House district, a cross-section that includes parts of the town of Milton and the city of Boston, including Dorchester, Hyde Park and Mattapan.
 In 2009, Forry served as Chair of the Black and Latino Caucus.
 That same year, she was appointed Chairman of the Joint Committee on Community Development and Small Businesses.

 Dorcena Forry won the Democratic nomination in the April 2013 special primary election to succeed state Senator Jack Hart in the First Suffolk Senate district, defeating Rep. Nick Collins.
 She defeated Republican Joseph A. Ureneck in the final election on May 28 and was sworn in on June 14, 2013.
 She stepped down on January 25, 2018, to become a vice president at Suffolk Construction.

+Dorcena Forry serves as a trustee of Eversource Energy, New England's largest energy delivery company.

+She is also the founder and principal of LDF Holdings, LLC, a consulting firm based in Boston which specializes in development and corporate relations.

+In 2023, she assumed new duties as co-publisher of the Dorchester Reporter, which she co-owns with her husband Bill Forry.

+Sen. Dorcena Forry serves on multiple boards, including the Edward M. Kennedy Institute for the United States Senate, the John F. Kennedy Library Foundation's board of advisors, the Winsor School, Boston College High School board of trustees, the Boys and Girls Clubs of Dorchester, and Make a Wish Massachusetts and Rhode Island.